Responsibilities for Official Languages in the Provinces and Territories

 - Newfoundland and Labrador’s Office of French Services

 - The provincial Office of French Services, a division of Service NL, is responsible for building the capacity of the Government of Newfoundland and Labrador to deliver services in French and to contribute to the development and vitality of the province’s Francophone and Acadian community.
-The Office acts as a liaison between the provincial government and the community, offers a translation service to departments, and provides support to the Minister responsible for Francophone Affairs, and oversees the implementation of Newfoundland and Labrador’s French Language Services Policy.
+The Office acts as a liaison between the provincial government and the community, offers a translation service to departments, provides support to the Minister responsible for Francophone Affairs, and oversees the implementation of Newfoundland and Labrador’s French Language Services Policy.